 - address imposter syndrome

 - set up healthy boundaries- get better at time management and navigating competing interests

 - get support in facing many other challenges you encounter in your journey as a PhD student.

 When I am being asked what coaching is, I like to bring Jenny Rogers’ words: “Coaching is about closing the gap between people’s potential and their current state.”

 This is the excitement that coaching brings – the raising of self awareness that makes you realize how resourceful you are and how much potential you have.
 Coaching is a “choice in action” where I assist the people I work with in setting goals and identifying the strategy for reaching them.
 I keep my coachees motivated and accountable throughout the process.

-I am a professional coach.
+I am a professional coach and family mediator.
 I hold a Master’s degree in Literature from the University of Gdansk, Poland and a bachelor’s degree in General Studies with a focus on Human Services from the University of Connecticut.

 The majority of my career I have worked in education as a teacher, trainer and adjunct faculty.
 The experience of working in administration at U-M has given me the opportunity to observe and learn about the student, faculty and staff experience in this institution.
 I strongly believe that bringing coaching as an additional form of support for graduate students will empower them to achieve even more and grow as a whole person — professionally and personally — to be better prepared for life after graduation.